We Speak on Operations, Organizational Design,

 Multi-Day Training

 Deep capacity building with your team.
-Includes framework training, application to your specific context, and implementation planning.
+Includes framework training, application to your specific context, and implementation planning across operations and technology.

 Speaking Engagements

-I am currently accepting inquiries for 2026 keynotes and workshops.
 Each engagement is customized based on your audience, goals, and organizational context.
+We speak on operations, organizational design, AI governance, and power dynamics, together or separately.

 Inquire NowWhat People Say

-"Melissa brings a unique perspective that connects technology strategy with real systems change.
-Her Fourth Lens framework gave our team a practical way to evaluate AI decisions we were struggling with.
+"Melissa brings a unique perspective that connects operations strategy with real systems change.
+Her Fourth Lens framework gave our team a practical way to evaluate decisions we were struggling with.
 More importantly, it helped us say no to tools that would have caused harm."

 "The workshop was exactly what our leadership team needed.
-No jargon, no hype, just honest conversation about power dynamics in AI adoption.
-We walked away with clarity about where AI doesn't belong in our work."
+No jargon, no hype, just honest conversation about power dynamics in our operations and technology.
+We walked away with clarity about what to build and what to leave alone."

 Publications & Thought Leadership

-Writing and research on AI ethics, systems design, and power dynamics in social impact work.
+Writing and research on operations, systems design, AI governance, and power dynamics in social impact work.

 Let's Explore If There's a Fit

-Whether you're planning a conference, organizational training, or coalition convening, I'd like to understand your context first.
-We'll discuss your audience, your actual goals (not just the stated ones), and whether my approach aligns with what you need.
-I won't take every engagement.
+Whether you're planning a conference, organizational training, or coalition convening, We'd like to understand your context first.
+We'll discuss your audience, your actual goals (not just the stated ones), and whether our approach aligns with what you need.
+We don't take every engagement.

 Schedule Call to Discuss Speaking →